-KAREEM FAHMY is a Canadian-born director and playwright of Egyptian descent.
+KAREEM FAHMY is a Canadian-born director, playwright, and screenwriter of Egyptian descent.
 He has directed a number of world premiere productions including James Scruggs’s 3/Fifths (3LD, New York Times Top 5 Must-See Shows), Sevan K. Greene’s This Time (Sheen Center, New York Times Critics’ Pick), Bess Welden’s Refuge*Malja (Portland Stage), Adam Kraar’s Alternating Currents (Working Theater), Nikkole Salter’s Indian Head (Luna Stage), and Victor Lesniewski’s Couriers and Contrabands (TBG Theatre, also co-creator).

 Kareem lives in New York City with his husband, acclaimed fiction writer John McManus.

 “I am convinced that Kareem Fahmy will go on to make a significant contribution to the field of theatre in our time.
 His work is an inspiration to many: bold, innovative, passionate and full of discovery and insight.
 He is not afraid to speak the truth.”

 Photo by Jonathan Pozniak